ridhwan2/imgui-external-csgo/README.md

 # About

-An extremely basic external csgo cheat using Imgui
+An extremely basic external csgo cheat using imgui and winapi, alongside basic memory reading and writing practices

 ## Installation